Marketing and Branding – An excerpt from “Church Planting from the Ground Up” edited by Tom Jones

 A word of caution—the more money you budget for a new church marketing plan, the more research will be required to spend it efficiently.
 For example, in Tampa radio advertising on a couple popular radio stations seemed to be the most effective means of reaching our target group.
 Yet, the average spot on a radio station costs $80 per thirty second commercial if you buy a bundle of slots.
 To run a similar spot on MTV, CNBC, Lifetime, Discovery, and other channels often costs less than $10 per spot when buying in volume.
 Therefore, we had to determine if the radio ads were worth at least eight times as much as the cable television ads.
 If you are going to spend thousands of dollars on radio advertising, first consider if you can achieve better saturation of your context for fewer dollars in a different medium.

-- Do a contextualization study using demographics and surveys to fully understand the people you are trying to reach.
+- Do a contextualization study using demographics and surveys to fully understand your community.
 Based on this study, develop a new church marketing plan that will serve as a guide to all outreach activities.

 - Establish a fully functional web site as soon as possible.
 List it on all advertising materials.
 An initial web presence can be established quickly and inexpensively.
 Your web site will help people feel comfortable visiting your church.